buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcCableCarrierFittingTypeEnum.md

 # IfcCableCarrierFittingTypeEnum

-The _IfcCableCarrierFittingTypeEnum_ defines the range of different types of cable carrier fitting that can be specified.
+The _IfcCableCarrierFittingTypeEnum_ defines the range of different types of cable carrier fitting that can be specified.<!-- end of definition -->

 > HISTORY New type in IFC2x2.

 ## Items